Making your own Homemade Lavender Soap is not only fun, but a great way to improve your soap-making skills.

-Melt in the microwave in 30 second increments, stirring well in between to ensure that the soap is completely melted.
+2. Next, melt in the microwave in 30-second increments, stirring well in between to ensure that the soap is completely melted.
 It took three 30 second heatings for each batch to 100% melt.
 My pyrex measuring cup was only big enough to melt half of the soap at one time, so I ended up making 2 batches out of the 2 lbs of soap base.

 3. Once the soap is completely melted, add 25-30 drops of lavender essential oil.
 You can add more if you want a stronger scent.
 Then add about 3 tablespoons full of dried lavender flowers.
 You can add more or less depending on how many you want for texture.

 4. You will also need about 20 drops of the purple liquid soap color.
 You’ll need to mix the purple by dropping 10 red and 10 blue into its own empty dropper bottle.
 Again, this amount can vary depending on how bright you want your soap color to be.

-Once all of that is stirred well, pour it into the soap mold and let sit for at least 45 minutes to cool.
-The 2 lbs of soap exactly fits to make 12 bars using this mold.
+5. Once all of that is stirred well, pour it into the soap mold and let sit for at least 45 minutes to cool.
+The 2 lbs of soap exactly fit to make 12 bars using this mold.